 How Much Time do I Have to Take Legal Action for My Child’s School Injury?

 The statute of limitations for school injury cases differs depending on whether the school is private or public.
-If you sue a private school, you typically need to file within four years from the injury’s date, as stated in Florida Statutes § 95.11.
+If you sue a private school, you typically need to file within two years from the injury’s date, as stated in Florida Statutes § 95.11.

 But if you file a claim against a public school, you generally must do so within three years like with other government entities.